What is Organic Search? How SEO Drives Better Results

 Organic search is so valuable, that PetSmart was willing to fork over $3.35 billion to acquire Chewy.com because of their organic presence.

 The obvious back door into the same high-intent search audience is paid search.
 Rather than invest in the more valuable long-game, why not just buy your place at the top of the search engine results page (SERP)?
-So what if paid raises your CAC and pinches your margins.
+So what if paid raises your customer acquisition costs (CAC) and pinches your margins.
 If you have a limitless budget, the opportunity is the same, right?

-In fact, paid search has severely limited opportunity for several reasons.
+In fact, when you compare SEO vs SEM, you find that paid search has severely limited opportunity for several reasons.